flow-yu/2024Fall_projects/README.md

 All the functions end with "_updated" have the similar functionality with the original functions, but only the returns are different.

 ### Board Modeling
-Here is the detail for the board modeling.
 <img width="388" alt="image" src="https://github.com/user-attachments/assets/804e9899-0395-4d56-8e67-e286b5d0cd69">

+Above is one example for the board modeling.
 From the example above, column -6 and -5 are marked by the dotted lines.
 In each column, the y starts from 0.
 The x, ranging from -7 to 7, in the middle column is 0.
 The detailed implementation is in def __init__(self, size).

 ### Corner Claim Judgement